«Pope [Francis] is known for his strong defense of the right to life.»

 And in fact, the main role of the Pope is not to be a politician or a diplomat (no matter how much good may come out of his stances), but to be a teacher and shepherd to his universal flock, by instructing the Church under his care about the good doctrine.

 So, I think we should focus less on what the Pope has done and more on what he has taught.
 And here, he is even more consistent on his pro-life position.
-I will address this on the second part of this series.
+I will address this on the second and third part of this series.

 [Photo credits: Osservatore Romano/AFP]